tibbben/geospatial-visualization/syllabus.md

 > Practical Objectives (if we have time)

--   Obtain and normalize several raster data layers to same resolution, scale, and projection
--   Perform raster math between two raster layers
+-   Obtain at least one data layer from HAZUS
+-   Continue with vector spatial joins
+-   Explore online mapping

 [//]: # (-   Obtain at least one data layer from HAZUS)
 [//]: # (-   Visualize and interpret the results from the raster math operation)